arpg/kf_bayesopt/README.md

   I change it to be the same as Matlab code ("Pkp1_plus" is _PEst in C++) _PEst = X * _PPred;

-6:In Matlab code it does average for a whole NEESsamps matrix(10 by 201)
+6:In Matlab code it does average for a whole NEESsamps matrix(10 by 201).
+Original code will run 2000 times for one QPSD, in the new code(trail.cpp) I let it run 201 iterations and restart it 10 times(Nsimruns:10 in Matlab code)

 7:No NIS yet, add later